MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 5: Configure Visual Studio Code with C#, Docker, and Azure App Service extensions

-Complete the following steps to configure Visual Studio Code extensions:
+Complete the following steps to configure Visual Studio Code with extensions.

 1. Open a web browser window, and then navigate to the Visual Studio Code download page: `https://code.visualstudio.com/download`